1-800-712-4357

 After Taking an At-Home Abortion Pill

-After taking the abortion pills, some women regret their decision.
+After taking the abortion pill, some women regret their decision.
 Some felt pressured into their medication abortion, some worry about their safety, and some just decide it might not have been the right choice after all.
+In these cases, the abortion pill reversal may be an option.

 It’s Not Too Late

 If you already took one or more of the abortion pills, contacting abortionpillreversal.com may give you a chance to still have a healthy pregnancy and baby.
 It is important that you contact them and follow their instructions as soon as possible.
-The earlier you begin reversal treatment, the more likely it is to be effective.
-Be sure to honestly answer any questions, so they can best assist you.
+The earlier you begin the abortion pill reversal treatment, the more likely it is to be effective.
+Be sure to answer any questions honestly, so they can best assist you.
 They are there to help you, not to judge.

 See a Licensed Medical Provider

 Your licensed medical provider will need to check to make sure the abortion is complete and has not harmed you physically.
-Only a licensed medical provider can assess your uterus, perform an ultrasound, and interpret any symptoms that might indicate that you are still pregnant or are experiencing physical problems.3 Note that bleeding and other typical symptoms are not a guarantee that the abortion has occurred, nor is feeling fine a guarantee that you don’t have any serious complications.
+Only a licensed medical provider can assess your uterus, perform an ultrasound, and interpret any symptoms that might indicate that you are still pregnant or experiencing physical problems.11 Note that bleeding and other typical symptoms are not a guarantee that the abortion has occurred, nor is “feeling fine” a guarantee that you don’t have any serious complications.

 Are You Feeling Regret?